KashaketCompany/php4delphi/README.md

 This is a source-only release of php4Delphi.
-It includes design-time and run-time packages for Delphi 2007 through Delphi Berlin
+It includes design-time and run-time packages for Delphi 2009 through Delphi Rio

 # History
+7.5-rc1 2020
+* Compatible with Delphi 2009, 10.1 Seattle, 10.2 Berlin, 10.3 Tokyo

 7.4 Mar 2019